cloudfoundry-attic/bosh-lite/README.md

     git checkout v149
     ````

 1. Use the make_manifest_spiff script to create a cf manifest.
 This step
-assumes you have cf-release checked out to ~/workspace [note that you can have
+assumes you have cf-release checked out to ~/workspace.
+Note that you can have
-it checked out to somewhere else, you just have to set the BOSH_RELEASES_DIR
+it checked out to somewhere else, but you have to set the BOSH_RELEASES_DIR
-environment variable to something other than its default value of ~/workspace].
-It requires that cf-release is checked out the tag matching the final release you wish to deploy so tha the templates used by make_manifest_spiff match the code you are deploying.
+environment variable to something other than its default value of ~/workspace.
+It requires that cf-release is checked out the tag matching the final release you wish to deploy so that the templates used by make_manifest_spiff match the code you are deploying.

-    make_manifest_spiff will target your bosh-lite director, find the uuid, create a manifest stub and run spiff to generate a manifest at manifests/cf-manifest.yml.
+    make_manifest_spiff will target your BOSH Lite Director, find the UUID, create a manifest stub and run spiff to generate a manifest at manifests/cf-manifest.yml.
 (If this fails, try updating Spiff)

     ```
     cd ~/workspace/bosh-lite
     ./scripts/make_manifest_spiff
     ```

 1. Upload final release
 Use the version that matches the tag.
 For c149 you would use: releases/cf-149.yml

     ```
     cd ~/workspace/cf-release
     bosh upload release releases/cf-<version>.yml
     ```
-If the Bosh binary was not found and you use RVM, Bosh was most likely installed into the bosh-lite gemset.
+If the BOSH binary was not found and you use RVM, BOSH was most likely installed into the bosh-lite gemset.
 Switch to the gemset before uploading:

     ```